Net Party: Expansion

 This Net Party continued to expand in 2015, with the development of independent nodes of political parties that share the same name and purpose.

 In Uruguay the Digital Party was created.
 This party was created in Uruguay after some Uruguayans were motivated by the electoral performance of the Net Party in Argentina.

-Proposed method
+DemocracyOS

-The Net Party created an open-source software package (DemocracyOS) to be installed on computer servers and to function as a new venue for democratic participation.
+In 2012, the Net Party created an open-source software package (DemocracyOS) to be installed on computer servers and to function as a new venue for democratic participation.